rfcasseb/resectvol_dl/README.md

 ResectVol DL relies on the nnU-Net framework.
 Please install VERSION 1 in your Linux system to run ResectVol DL.

-Weights can be downloaded from: https://drive.google.com/file/d/1DhhDo7TrbUtbDsrynj119cl64E0DQTM9/view?usp=drive_link
+Weights can be downloaded from [here](https://drive.google.com/file/d/1DhhDo7TrbUtbDsrynj119cl64E0DQTM9/view?usp=drive_link "weights")

 To install weights use the bash command (available after nnU-Net installation): nnUNet_install_pretrained_model_from_zip